-Here's an idea of what various levels of income in retirement will cover for a single person: Minimum Moderate Comfortable Income required £12,800 per year Income required £23,300 per year Income required £37,300 per year What could I do?
+Here's an idea of what various levels of income in retirement will cover for a single person: Minimum Moderate Comfortable Income required £14,400 per year Income required £31,300 per year Income required £43,100 per year What could I do?
 What could I do?
-What could I do? 루 DIY maintenance and decorating one room a year Some help with maintenance and decorating each year Replace kitchen and bathroom every 10-15 years £54 a week on food (including food away from the home) £74 a week on food (including food away from the home) £144 a week on food (including food away from the home) No car Three-year-old car replaced every 10 years Two-year-old car replaced every five years A week and a long weekend in the UK every year Two weeks in Europe and a long weekend in the UK every year Three weeks in Europe every year 쓉 Up to £580 for clothing and footwear each year Up to £791 for clothing and footwear each year Up to £1,500 for clothing and footwear each year
+What could I do?
+DIY maintenance and decorating one room a year Some help with maintenance and decorating each year Replace kitchen and bathroom every 10-15 years £64 a week on food (including food away from the home) £95 a week on food (including food away from the home) £130 a week on food (including food away from the home) No car Three-year-old car replaced every seven years Three-year-old car replaced every five years Ē A week long UK holiday A fortnight 3 all inclusive holiday in the Med and a long weekend break in the UK A fortnight 4 holiday in the Med with spending money and 3 long weekend breaks in the UK Ŷ Up to £630 for clothing and footwear each year Up to £1,500 for clothing and footwear each year Up to £1,500 for clothing and footwear each year

-Source The Pensions and Lifetime Savings Association/Loughborough University, 'Retirement Living Standards', 2022.
+Source The Pensions and Lifetime Savings Association/Loughborough University, 'Retirement Living Standards', 2023.
 All figures are for illustration only and based on people living outside London

-Your pension allowances for 2023/24
+Your pension allowances for 2024/25

-You can personally get Income Tax relief on 100% of your earnings, or £3,600 if lower, but the total amount that can be paid into your pension, including from your employer is limited to an annual allowance of £60,000.
+You can personally get Income Tax relief on 100% of your earnings, or £3,600 if earnings are lower, but the total amount that can be paid into your pension, including from your employer is limited to an annual allowance of £60,000.

 You can 'carry forward' your annual allowance if you haven't used it all in previous years.
-You use this year's one first, then you can go back up to three tax years (ie 2020/21) and use the unused allowance, then the next, and the next.
+You use this year's one first, then you can go back up to three tax years (ie 2021/22) and use the unused allowance, then the next, and the next.
 The total amount you pay personally would still be limited to 100% of your earnings or £3,600.

 From age 55 (set to rise to 57 in 2028), you can take out up to 25% of your pension pot tax free.
 The rest is charged at your usual Income Tax rate.

-Your deadline to make the most of your annual pension allowances is 5 April, the end of the current tax year - so get in touch today for a no-obligation consultation.
+It's essential to take proactive steps early in the tax year to optimise these benefits.
+Get in touch today for a no-obligation consultation.